What We Learnt About Subaru's EyeSight 4.0 and the Solterra's Parking and Terrain Skills

-However, if the driver showed signs of any intervention, the system may not work as intended.
-A fellow journalist held onto the steering wheel briefly, making the car believe he was intervening, and therefore the car collided into the obstacle.
-Apparently, it is a safety feature to disable the braking if the driver interferes.
+However, if the driver showed signs of taking control, the system may not work as intended.
+A fellow journalist turned the steering wheel briefly, making the car believe he was taking control, and the EyeSight system let him be.
+Apparently, it is a safety feature to override the automatic braking if the driver interferes.

 What’s most interesting is the Lane Centering Function of EyeSight 4.0.
 Switching it on allows a car to not only trace lane markings, but also follow the car in front, so long as the leading vehicle doesn’t turn more than 45 degrees.
 I could imagine this working rather well on a long road trip with a convoy.
 We tried it and the car really did diligently follow the car in front, even through an imaginary slalom.

 The Intelligent Solterra that Parks and Climbs

 Although closely related to the Toyota BZ4x, Subaru is quick to differentiate the Solterra with its All-Wheel Drive with X-MODE, which encompasses Downhill Assist Control and five-level Grip Control.
 Subaru claims it also has the highest ground clearance in its segment.
 A demonstration of the Solterra’s X-MODE showed how effective it was clearing some obstacles the size of small boulders.
 It piqued my interest about how much more the Solterra can do off-road.

 The next demonstration was showing how the Solterra can parallel park, reverse park or park head in with little intervention.
 This is part of the car’s suite of Level 2 advanced safety technologies, such Advanced Park.
 It worked really well and the crisp, clear graphics of the camera projections on the infotainment screen is a highlight.